coffee2code/master-post-password/readme.txt

 Yes.

+= Is this plugin GDPR-compliant? =

+Yes.
+This plugin does not collect, store, or disseminate any information from any users or site visitors.

 == Changelog ==

 = () =
+* New: Add FAQ indicating that the plugin is GDPR-compliant
 * Unit tests:
     * Change: Minor whitespace tweaks to bootstrap
 * Change: Add GitHub link to readme